-Another great Authentic Austin establishment, Hut's Hamburgers is one of my two favorite places to get a burger, the other being Burger-Tex.
-But where Burger-Tex has the best hamburgers I’ve ever had, Hut's (great burgers in their own right) is one of the coolest places in Austin to actually eat your meal (sorry, Burger-Tex - my orders are usually to go).
+Another great Authentic Austin establishment, Hut's Hamburgers is one of my two favorite places to get a burger, the other being Burger Tex.
+But where Burger Tex has some of the best hamburgers I've ever had, Hut's (great burgers in their own right) is one of the coolest places in Austin to actually eat your meal (sorry, Burger Tex - my orders are usually to go).

 All told, I believe there are twenty separate burgers.
 Monday nights (veggie burgers) and Wednesday nights (both hamburgers and veggie burgers) are "2 for the price of 1" nights.
 Additionally, for a small charge, all burgers can be constructed with buffalo meat, Texas Grass-fed Natural Beef, chicken breast, or home made veggie burger.

-The building itself dates back to 1939 when it was Sammie’s Drive-In.
-By the mid-1950s it was Eli’s Lounge and then a Mexican restaurant the latter half of the 1960s.
-Homer Hutson (the original owner of Hut's Hamburgers) took over in 1969, relocating his diner from just down and across the street (and before that, the original-original location of Hut's Hamburgers was on South Congress Avenue—ironically, the first Hut's, like Sammie’s Drive-In, also opened in 1939).
+The building itself dates back to 1939 when it was Sammie's Drive-In.
+By the mid-1950s it was Eli's Lounge and then a Mexican restaurant the latter half of the 1960s.
+Homer Hutson (the original owner of Hut's Hamburgers) took over in 1969, relocating his diner from just down and across the street (and before that, the very original location of Hut's Hamburgers was on South Congress Avenue - which, like Sammie's Drive-In, also opened in 1939).

-The current owners purchased the restaurant in 1981 and have incorporated remnants of the restaurant’s previous incarnations, including some wallpaper from Eli’s Lounge up at the entranceway.
-And speaking of walls, there’s enough crap on the walls (I believe the official term in memorabilia) to keep you entertained for a good long while.
+The current owners purchased the restaurant in 1981 and have incorporated remnants of the restaurant's past, including the entranceway wallpaper from Eli's Lounge.
+And speaking of walls, there's enough crap on them (not the official term) to keep you entertained for a good long while.
 When chain restaurants bedazzle their walls with kitschy decor, it seems contrived and annoying.
 Here it works, at least in part because it connects to and honors a specific past.